geerteltink/geert.elt.ink/content/now.md

 For a client I'm building a PHP based API server powered by zend-expressive.
 Its purpose is to feed configuration and content to several company websites, auction sites and webshops, all build with Vue.js.

+## Testdriving

+Once in a while to clear my head I'm testdriving cars for quality assurance, evaluating brakes and durability, for Valmet Automotive Spain.

 ## Doing sports when not working

 This may include, but is not limted to, mountain biking, (trail) running and diving.